 For a more in-depth guide on the main reasons and causes of hormonal imbalance, you can head over to our blog post on what causes hormone imbalance.

 How Do I Know If I Have a Hormonal Imbalance?

 The only way to officially diagnose a hormonal imbalance is by making an appointment with your doctor for a physical examination.

 A blood test is the most common way to detect a hormonal imbalance.
 However, you’ll need to properly disclose all of your symptoms to the doctor, for them to test you for the right hormones.
-So, be prepared to answer questions related to the hormonal imbalance symptoms you’re experiencing, how long they have been occurring, and what type of medications or supplements you’re currently taking.
+So, be prepared to answer questions related to the hormonal imbalance symptoms you’re experiencing, how long they have been occurring, and what type of medications or hormone balance pills you’re currently taking.

 Doctors can also determine whether you have a hormonal imbalance by performing a pelvic exam to check for any unusual lumps, cysts, or tumors.
 If you’re a male, alternatively, your doc will be checking your scrotum for any lumps or deformities.